 *This process excludes Participant complaints and grievances.

-A Provider Appeal — A written request from a Provider for reversal of a determination by the PA Health & Wellness, including but not limited to:
+A Provider Appeal — A written request from a Provider for reversal of a determination by the PA Health and Wellness, including but not limited to:

-Provider Dispute — A written communication to PA Health & Wellness, made by a Provider, expressing dissatisfaction with a PA Health & Wellness decision that directly impacts the Provider, excluding decisions concerning Medical Necessity.
+Provider Dispute — A written communication to PA Health and Wellness, made by a Provider, expressing dissatisfaction with a PA Health and Wellness decision that directly impacts the Provider, excluding decisions concerning Medical Necessity.

 Providers are allowed Thirty (30) days from the date of receipt of the decision to file a dispute.
 If the issue being disputed is associated with dissatisfaction with PHW Policies or Procedures, the Provider should file a dispute within Thirty (30) Days of becoming aware of the issue.

-PA Health & Wellness requires that all complaints received from providers be submitted to PA Health & Wellness in writing.
-PA Health & Wellness offers a number of ways to file a written Dispute or Appeal, as listed below:
+PA Health and Wellness requires that all complaints received from providers be submitted to PA Health and Wellness in writing.
+PA Health and Wellness offers a number of ways to file a written Dispute or Appeal, as listed below:

-- Faxing, mailing, or emailing a Provider Dispute/Appeal Form (PDF) or a written Appeal or Dispute to PA Health & Wellness:
+- Faxing, mailing, or emailing a written Appeal or Dispute to PA Health and Wellness: